CamoCatX/camocatx.github.io/README.md

 This is a modified and enhanced version of [The Hacker-Blog Theme](https://github.com/tocttou/hacker-blog) which is also a modified version of [Hacker Theme](https://github.com/pages-themes/hacker), a minimalistic, responsive jekyll theme built for hackers.

+In my version of Hacker Theme:
-In my enhanced version, some parts of page styles are edited and enhanced and also some additional features such as tags, footer, responsive classes... are added.
-Also multiple bugs in the original theme are fixed.
-Also the original theme used is constantly getting enhanced and new bugs are fixed when found.
-Feel free to use this theme.
+- Some parts of page styles are edited and enhanced and some additional features such as tags, footer, responsive classes... are added.
+- Multiple bugs in the original theme are fixed.
+- Is constantly getting updated and new bugs are fixed when found.
+Feel

+✅ Feel free to use this theme.

 ## Technology Introduction